Statue Square © The Photographer

-Statue Square is an amalgamation of Hong Kong's contemporary architecture that reaches its most spectacular manifestation in the designs of the Hong Kong and Shanghai Banking Corporation and the Bank of China Tower.
-The most significant feature of the HSBC building is that it has been designed without a central core, a feat of structural engineering blended with the ultimate in aesthetic principles.
-There is also a statue of Sir Thomas Jackson outside the building.
-The Bank of China Tower became a much-debated conversation piece following its construction, largely because of the asymmetrically-designed pinnacle that acquires differing perspectives depending on one's vantage point.
+Statue Square is an amalgamation of Hong Kong's contemporary architecture, spectacularly manifest in the designs of the HSBC Building and the Bank of China Tower.
+The former has no central core, a feat of structural engineering blended with the ultimate in aesthetic principles while the latter is much-debated because of the asymmetrically-designed pinnacle.
 The square also contains the Cenotaph, a memorial to those who lost their lives in the two world wars.
-It is a popular gathering place for locals who meet to share meals and socialise; there is a fountain and seating areas.
-Over Winterfest there are usually Christmas displays, trees and lights put up in the square, although visitors have reported that the displays have become less impressive recently and other squares and malls have better Christmas arrangements.
-For those interested in architecture Statue Square is a treat, and the attraction is almost always included in walking tours of the city.
+It's a popular place for locals to meet, share meals and socialise around its fountain and seating areas.
+Over Winterfest, there are usually Christmas displays, trees and lights put up in the square.